 A History of the Alabama-Tennessee Cigar Tradition

 The tradition lived on for years.
 Then, it took a few breaks amid political correctness on campus.
-But, in 2005 somebody in Alabama said “F*** It!”
-The tradition rekindled.
+But, in 2005, somebody in Alabama said, “F*** It!”
+The tradition was rekindled.
 Since then, the Alabama athletic department self-reported to the NCAA a minor violation.

 Does Nick Saban Partake?

 How Many Rules or Laws Does This Violate?

 Since 2015, the entire University of Alabama campus, including the stadium, has been a smoke-free environment.
-The NCAA expressly prohibits the use of tobacco products by any player, coach, member of athletic personnel, or etcetera.
-So, all players, staff, fans and etc. are engaging in a minor criminal offense.
-Any other day of the year, this would result in a citation and fine.
+The NCAA expressly prohibits the use of tobacco products by any player, coach, member of athletic personnel, etc. So, all players, staff, fans, etc., engage in a minor criminal offense.
+Any other day of the year, this would result in a citation and a fine.

-The actual cigar given to a player is an “impermissible benefit”.
+The actual cigar given to a player is an “impermissible benefit.”
 In other words, it could subject the player to all kinds of trouble.
 That includes loss of a scholarship, forfeited games, ineligibility or etcetera.
-Although the cigar seems a small thing ($10-20 value), players have been penalized for less.
-USC and Ohio State fans am I wrong?
+So although the cigar seems small ($10-20 value), players have been penalized for less.
+USC and Ohio State fans, am I wrong?

 But, on this one day in October, the usual rule-based NCAA does something rare.
 It exercises common sense.
-Nobody is being hurt by this cigar tradition.
-It’s fun and the fans enjoy it.
+This cigar tradition is hurting nobody.
+It’s fun, and the fans enjoy it.